jgu13/Data_Science_COVID19_Emotion_Analysis_Project/README.md

 # Final_Project COVID option:

-All project details can be found in final project report.
+All project details can be found in Report.pdf file.

 Characterize the "Canada" conversation (rather than Canadian).
 Live streamed data using Twitter Stream API when filtering on user-defined locations.